mh250229/Emerald_2_0_CCM_Configuration/Sales/Configuring Data Patterns.md

     * Set the **Strip Leading Zeros** slider to No.

 16. Once you have defined all the relevant parameters, click **Save**.

+### Configuring a Tax Exemption Type Data Pattern

+The following example shows how to set up a Tax Exemption type barcode.

+1. Browse to Sales/Barcodes/Data Pattern.
+1. Click **+ Add Data Pattern**.
+The **New Data Patterns** screen is displayed.
+1. In the **ID** field, enter the Data Pattern ID.
+1. In the **Description** field, enter the name of the data pattern, e.g., Tax Exemption.
+1. From the **Location** drop-down list, select the store(s) in which the data pattern is supported.
+a.
+To search for a store, in the **Type to Search** field, enter the full or partial name of the store.
+The stores that meet the criteria are displayed in the left pane.
+Or
+From the left pane, select the checkboxes next to each store linked to the data pattern.
+All stores selected are displayed in the Selections in the right pane.
+b.
+Click **Save** to save the selected stores.
+1. In the **General** tab, select the **Prefix Length** option.
+1. In the **Length** field, enter the total length of the data pattern, e.g., 19.
+1. In the **Decoded Prefix Ranges** section click **+Add New Prefix**.
+1. In the **Fixed** field, enter a fixed prefix, e.g., 298.
+All data patterns linked to this data pattern group start will the same prefix.
+1. Select the **Content** tab.
+The parameters relevant to define a Transaction barcode are displayed in the Select Parameters section.
+1. Define the following parameters:
+a.
+From the left pane, click the **Tax Exempt ID** option.
+The **Tax Exempt ID** section is displayed in the right pane, define the parameters.
+-- **Position** field – enter 4
+-- **Length** field – enter 8
+-- Set the **Strip Leading Zeros** slider to On
+b.
+From the left pane, click the **Expiry Date** option.
+The **Expiry Date** section is displayed in the right pane, define the parameters.
+-- **Position** field – enter 12
+-- **DateTimeFormat** field – yyyyMMdd
+1. Once you have defined all the relevant parameters, click S**ave.